May Mahlangu: Ludogorets Razgrad

 Mahlangu signed a contract with Ludogorets Razgrad in August 2018, but saw limited action for the team.

 Ordabasy

-In 2019 he joined Ordabasy on loan before signing permanently with the Kazakh side in 2020.
+In 2019, he joined Ordabasy on loan before signing permanently with the Kazakh side in 2020.

 International career

 In January 2012, Mahlangu made his debut for the South Africa national team in a friendly against Equatorial Guinea.
 He was also included in South Africa's squad for the 2013 Africa Cup of Nations.

-In November 2014, Mahlangu was banned from selection for the Bafana Bafana after failing to turn up for their 2015 Africa Cup of Nations qualifiers against Sudan and Nigeria, citing fatigue.
+In November 2014, Mahlangu was banned from selection for Bafana Bafana after failing to report for their 2015 Africa Cup of Nations qualifiers against Sudan and Nigeria, citing fatigue.